LeslieHor/dotfiles/README.md

 # dotfiles

-`save` - Copy current config/bin into project
+`save-config` - Copy current config/bin into project

-`load` - Load config/bin from project into system
+`install-config` - Load config/bin from project into system

-`init` - Initalise a new system
+`init-config` - Initalise a new system